 Phonics the children have a daily phonics session in Reception and throughout Key Stage 1.
 We use a range of different materials including Jolly Phonics in Reception and Letters and Sounds.
 The sessions are very practical and fun.
 This provides an excellent framework to support their reading and writing.

 Reading Reading is of paramount importance and we devote much time and effort to ensuring that children learn to read as soon as and as well as they are able.
 We use a variety of approaches and encourage children to use a range of strategies whilst reading.
 We foster children’s love of literature by providing appealing texts, story time and ensuring a range of reading experiences.
-We use the Oxford Reading Tree Scheme in Key Stage 1 and online Bug Club across the school for guided reading.
+We use the Oxford Reading Tree Scheme in Key Stage 1 and move to ‘free’ reading in Key Stage 2.
 The development of reading skills will continue throughout your child’s primary education.
 Children are encouraged to develop a critical response to texts as they become fluent and independent.
 Teachers monitor reading development and plan for progression.
 Parents and carers have an important role to play in helping children to become good, keen readers and we value the help children get at home.

 Writing We have a developmental approach to writing, where the emphasis is placed on developing children’s written ideas.
 From the beginning children are encouraged to write unaided and to organise their writing for different audiences and purposes.
 Pupils are taught to plan, draft, proof read and edit their own work with support and direction from the teacher.
 As developing writers children will be introduced to and expected to use, with increasing accuracy, conventional spelling, punctuation and grammar.
 Neat, legible handwriting is encouraged and children are taught to form letters correctly to enable them to use joined-up writing as soon as they can manage to.